David-Manniche/TheMarket/readme.txt

     => 043777 - Admin >> if we delete any collection and then recreate the collection with same name then duplicate entry gets display .
     => 043776 - Collection >> banner >> when we save banner collection then "successful message should be there.
     => 043775 - Admin >> promotions>> discount coupons>> links >> "Product Not Found?
 Click Here To Add New Product" should be in the same row.
+    => 043845 - seller> product setup> on refreshing page> there is error on top and page is not scrolling

 Enhancements:
     => Tax module upgrade